swiftlang/swift/docs/SIL.rst

   - An ``@in_guaranteed`` parameter is indirect.
 The address must be of an initialized object; both the caller and callee promise not to mutate the pointee, allowing the callee to read it.

+  - An ``@in_constant`` parameter is indirect.
+The address must be of an initialized object; the function will treat the value held there as read-only.

   - Otherwise, the parameter is an unowned direct parameter.